Hamburjare/TappyPlane/README.md

 # Tappy Plane
 ## Introduction
-Tappy Plane is copy of Flappy Bird data save system using Unity's PlayerPrefs
+Tappy Plane is copy of Flappy Bird

 ## Packages used in project